-Selecting located at the bottom displays the Calendar Search screen.
+Selecting to located at the bottom displays the Calendar Search screen.

 Days with recorded video display on the calendar with white numbers.
 You can highlight the days with recorded video by using the arrow buttons.
-Selecting the Display when entering Search Mode box will display the Calendar Search screen whenever entering the Search mode.
-Once you have selected a day, pressing the button displays the first recorded image of the selected date on the screen.
-Once you have selected the date you want to search, review the surrounding video by using the playback controls located at the bottom.
+Once you have highlighted a day, press the (() (Play/Pause) button to select it.
+The first recorded image of the selected date will pause on the screen.
+Once you have selected the date you want to search, review the surrounding video by using the playback controls located at the bottom of the Record Table Search screen.

-Selecting Relocated at the bottom displays the Search menu.
+Selecting located at the bottom displays the Search menu.

-- Go To: Displays the first or last recorded image, or searches by date and time (see the previous Searching Video - Go To section of this chapter for more details). - Clip-Copy: Clips a video segment and saves it (see the following Clip Copy section for more details). - Print: Prints the current playback image. - Zoom: Zooms the current playback image. - Slow Play: Plays video at low speed (x1/2, x1/3, x1/4, x1/6 and x1/8).
+- Go To: Displays the first or last recorded image, or searches by date and time (see the previous Searching Video Go To section of this chapter for more details). - Backup: Clips a video segment and saves it (see the following Backup section for more details). - Print: Prints the current playback image. - Zoom: Zooms the current playback image. - Slow Play: Plays video at low speed (x1/2, x1/3, x1/4, x1/6 and x1/8).